CypherCove/CoveTools/README.md

 ## Disposal

 The Disposal class provides an easy way to clean up a class of Disposable objects, so you can easily avoid accidental leaks.
 Just make sure all your Disposable objects are referenced by member variables.
+Use the `@Group(int)` and `@Skip` annotations for controlled disposal.

 ## Live Wallpapers